|Date of Issue||01/11/2019|

 - Extra time will not be allowed for computer-based assessments testing the time in which a skill is performed, such as keyboarding speed tests.
 Extra time may, however, be available for those computer-based assessments where the manipulation of software, and not processing speed, is the primary aim of the assessment.

-- Extra time will not be allowed in practical activities where the timing is a crucial part of the assessment or in group activities where the learner’s performance will be assessed in conjunction with others.
+- Extra time will not be allowed in practical activities where the timing is a crucial part of the assessment or in group activities where the Apprentice’s performance will be assessed in conjunction with others.

 - Extra time should not be allowed where its use will invalidate the assessment criteria.